USEPA/pyaqsapi/docs/manual/RAQSAPI.rst

 About RAQSAPI
 =============
-pyaqsapi is a port of :cite:t:`Rpackage:RAQSAPI` to the python 3 programming environment.
+pyaqsapi is a port of RAQSAPI :cite:t:`Rpackage:RAQSAPI` to the python 3 programming environment.
 For anyone that is familiar with RAQSAPI, the pyaqsapi API will feel familiar to you, most of the functions are similar and the parameters sent to each functions are the same. pyaqsapi aims to have